Kathleen’s New Year’s Challenge, Day 2

-How do you choose your ideal retire-overseas haven from among the 200+ countries in the world?
+How do you choose your ideal overseas haven from among the 200+ countries in the world?

 Understand, though, that these are not the only destinations of interest or opportunity.
-Don’t dismiss a city, town, village, or beach that appeals to you simply because it’s not on my top havens list.
+Don’t dismiss a city, town, village, or beach that appeals to you simply because it’s not on my Top Havens For 2018 list.

 OK… so now you’ve got two lists—one detailing what you’d like your new life overseas to look like and a second naming places where you could embrace that lifestyle.

 Should you launch your new life in the Algarve… or on Panama’s Pacific coast?

 Would you be happy in Medellín… or Cayo?
 At home in Barcelona… or Chiang Mai?
 Would Las Terrenas… or Paris make sense for you?